Ollynov/Front-End-Developer-Interview-Questions-Part-II/README.md

 ### How would you design a nav bar with React?

+Of course there are a couple different approaches, but I would most likely create a top-level component NavBar, which would initialize all of the child components such as "Home," "Sign In", etc. Unless there was some particular reason for the contrary, I would keep all state in the top level NavBar, and only pass down necessary props to the child components.
+You may even choose to have a structure such as NavBar >> DropDown >> Menu, Home, etc.
+This would allow you to build a DropDown component which renders multiple other components on a hover event.
+Or you can choose to include the dropdown as part of the top level NavBar component.
+It's a design question, I would personally probably break it out into it's own component.

 ### Describe React Lifecycles and how they mix into the app workflow?

+### What is a functional component, and when would you use one?

+A react component is a class, it inherits from the top level React.Component class (class MyComponent extends React.Component).
+The reason for this is for added functionality, it can perform custom logic when the corresponding DOM node is created or destroyed.
+However, you can also have a component be a functional component, which is just how it sounds- a function rather than a class.
+You should do this for simple presentational components, that do not store local state.

+Fundamentally both types, are components.
+Whether a class or a function, both take props, and return elements as their output.

 ### Why should the render() function of a component be 'pure', and what does that mean?